fyrkov/refcards/AWS/StorageExtras.md

 DataSync fully automates the data transfer.\
 It comes with retry and network resiliency mechanisms, network optimizations, built-in task scheduling, monitoring via the DataSync API and Console, and CloudWatch metrics, events, and logs that provide granular visibility into the transfer process.\
 DataSync performs data integrity verification both during the transfer and at the end of the transfer.

+To make it work it is necessary to install a DataSync agent in client's DC.\
+Replication tasks can be scheduled hourly/daily/weekly.

+DataSync can establish replication between:
+* DC and AWS
+* 2 AWS accounts in different regions